thomasebsmith/rhubarb-os/README.md

 ### Later Versions
 After v0.5, future 0.x versions may be released to fix bugs or add new features.
-Once a basic set of features is implemented, the first stable version, v1.0, will be released.
+Once a basic set of features is implemented and the OS is fully usable, the first stable version, v1.0, will be released.

 ## License
 RhubarbOS is licensed as open source software under the MIT License.
 See